kyletcooper/teamsy/readme.md

 ```

 > :bulb: Under the hood, `API::teamsy()` is just a shorthand for running `API::memberships()`, `API::invitations()` and `API::roles()` all at once.

-## To-do

-- [ ] Add console command to clean up any teams with no users.

-- [ ] Add protection, preventing a user from changing their role to owner.

-- [ ] Add protection preventing the owner from being removed or demoted.